Chemotaxis-induced phase separation

-Consider the coalescence mode of a peak pattern [Figs.~\ref{fig:2}(b),~\ref{fig:3}(a)], the dominant coarsening pathway at large $\Bar{\rho}_\mathrm{stat}$ in the mKS model [Fig.~\ref{fig:2}(d)].
-If the peak shifts right by $\delta x$, the right plateau shortens, reducing the total production of cells by approximately ${-\varepsilon s(\rho_-)\delta x}$ while production increases by the same amount to the left of the peak, as follows from integration of Eq.~\eqref{eq:cont-eq}.
-Given that a peak shift $\delta x$ requires the addition/subtraction of mass $(\hat{\rho}-\rho_-)\delta x$ to the right/left of the peak, the reduced production right and degradation to the left of the peak shifts the peak by ${(\hat{\rho}-\rho_-)\partial_t^\mathrm{source}\delta x \approx -\varepsilon s(\rho_-)\delta x}$.
-To this source-induced shift process ${\partial_t^\mathrm{source}\delta x}$ the competition process must be added.
-Together, one obtains the total mass-competition rate (for ${\varepsilon \ll 1}$; cf.\ Refs.~\cite{Kolokolnikov.etal2006,Brauns.etal2021,Weyer.etal2023} for the analogous effect in two-component reaction--diffusion systems)

-Here, $\sigma_\mathrm{D}^-(\Lambda)$ denotes the diffusion-limited part of the growth rate $\sigma^-$ that is dominant at large peak distances and masses (see Supplemental Material~\cite{supplemental_material}).
-Thus, the increased source-induced mass influx to the peak from the left compared to the right counteracts the mass transport through the peak caused by the gradients in $\eta$ [Fig.~\ref{fig:3}(a)].
-Mass competition is suppressed if ${\sigma_\varepsilon^-(\Lambda) \leq 0}$.
-Because the mass-competition rate ${\sigma_\varepsilon^-(\Lambda)}$ typically decreases strongly in $\Lambda$ (exponentially in the mKS model), the mass-competition instability is suppressed above a threshold wavelength $\Lambda_\mathrm{stop}$ fulfilling ${\sigma_\varepsilon^-(\Lambda_\mathrm{stop}) = 0}$ [dotted line in Fig.~\ref{fig:3}(c)].
-Similar formulas hold for the competition mode and mesa patterns.
+To illustrate the counteracting effect, consider the coalescence of a peak with its neighbor (mirror image) [Figs.~\ref{fig:2}(b),~\ref{fig:3}(a)], the dominant coarsening pathway at large $\Bar{\rho}_\mathrm{stat}$ in the mKS model [Fig.~\ref{fig:2}(c,d)].
+If the peak shifts right by $\delta x$, the right plateau shortens, reducing the total production of cells in the right plateau by approximately ${-\varepsilon s(\rho_-)\delta x}$ while production increases by the same amount to the left of the peak, as follows from integration of Eq.~\eqref{eq:cont-eq}.
+As a result, the chemotactic flux of new cells into the aggregate, that balances the degradation of cells inside, is asymmetric and larger on the left side of the aggregate.
+Thus, the aggregate will shift back towards the symmetric position because more cells accumulate on its left side [Fig.~\ref{fig:3}(a)].
+To this stabilizing, source-induced shift process the destabilizing mass-competition process due to the $\eta$ gradients in the first term of Eq.~\eqref{eq:cont-eq} [Fig.~\ref{fig:2}(b)] must be added.
+To lowest order in $\varepsilon$, the competition effect can be described using the result for the mass-conserving system (see Appendix~\ref{app:IC}).
+Mass competition is suppressed if the growth rate of the mass-competition instability under the influence of weak source terms fulfills ${\sigma_\varepsilon^-(\Lambda) \leq 0}$.
+Because the mass-competition rate ${\sigma^{-}(\Lambda)}$ typically decreases strongly in $\Lambda$ (exponentially in the mKS model), the mass-competition instability is suppressed above a threshold wavelength $\Lambda_\mathrm{stop}$ fulfilling ${\sigma_\varepsilon^-(\Lambda_\mathrm{stop}) = 0}$ [dotted line in Fig.~\ref{fig:3}(c)].
+Similar formulas follow from the same reasoning for the competition between peaks and for mesa patterns.